Your federal loan(s) could be forgiven! Don’t miss the 12/31/23 deadline! Learn More

 A lower fixed interest rate is a good thing, but how much does a difference in rate matter in real dollars—both the amount you’ll pay per month and the total over the entire term of your loan?

-Annual percentage rates (APRs) were retrieved from the lenders' websites on October 18, 2023, for fixed-rate loans for student borrowers while the student is enrolled at least half time.
+Annual percentage rates (APRs) in this video represent fixed-rate student loans pulled from the lenders' websites.
 The ranges contain rates offered to applicants with a wide range of credit scores and for a variety of repayment options and terms.

 A lower fixed interest rate is a good thing, but how much does a difference in rate matter in real dollars—both the amount you’ll pay per month and the total over the entire term of your loan?